 Note 2.
-Fly 1-2, deviating around eyewall if conditions require (eyewall assumed to extend 20 nm from center in the figure)--if deviation is required, fly to right of convection if possible.
-If conditions permit, fly through center of circulation.
+Fly 1-2, deviating around eyewall if conditions require (eyewall assumed to extend 20 nm from center in the figure).
+If deviation is required fly to right of convection if possible.
+If conditions permit, fly through center of circulation

 Note 3.
-Fly 2-3, deviating around convection if necessary
+Fly 2-3, deviating around convection, if necessary.

 Note 4.
-Fly 3-4-5, as described in segment 1-2
+Fly 3-4, as described in Note 2.

 Note 5.
-Fly 5-6, deviating around convection, if necessary
+Fly 4-5, deviating around convection if necessary.